AcridStingray3/Bingosync-Tracker/README.md

 # BingoSync Tracker

-A simple tracker for bingosync scores, that outputs them to txt files.
+A tracker for bingosync scores, that outputs them to txt files.

-Configured around the Hollow Knight Speedruns Twitch Channel's standard filepath

-It also includes capabilities to automate the OBS layout creation.
+It also includes capabilities to automate the OBS layout creation via symlinks.

 Neither capability is deeemed essential, however, and they're allowed to be ran without the other.

-Credits to Tim (formerly known as Oddbod) for the original bingosync listener code.
+Credits to Tim (formerly known as Oddbod) for the original bingosync listener code and idea, and to KatieQT for the GUI code and idea

+Releases are configured around the Hollow Knight Speedruns Twitch Channel's standard filepath